A Beginner's Guide to the Coverdell ESA

 Coverdell ESAs also allow for tax-free distributions to help pay for elementary, middle, and high school educational costs.
 This is not allowed in Section 529 plans.

 The biggest disadvantage for parents and donors is the rule requiring you to either distribute the Coverdell ESA by the time the child turns 30 or roll it over to another child.
 This means that if there is still money in the account and the children either decide against going to college or do not need all the money, a parent may eventually have to hand it over to them.

 What Are Your Investment Options?

 Coverdell ESAs can be invested in individual stocks, bonds, CDs, or mutual funds.
 Coverdell ESAs are not permitted to directly own real estate, precious metals, collectibles, or partnerships in private businesses.

 What Tax Benefits Can You Expect?

-There is no “tax deduction” for putting money into a Coverdell ESA.
-Contributions are made with “after-tax” dollars and will not lower your tax bill in the year you contribute.
+You won't receive any tax deduction for putting money into a Coverdell ESA.
+Contributions are made with after-tax dollars and will not lower your tax bill in the year you contribute.

 The big tax benefit of the Coverdell ESA is that it allows for tax-deferred accumulation and tax-free withdrawals for qualified expenses.
 In other words, you do not have to pay tax on any of the annual growth of your original investment if the money is used for education.

-What are the Eligible Expenses of a Coverdell ESA?
+What Are Eligible Expenses for a Coverdell ESA?

 The IRS has fairly liberal standards about what may be claimed as an educational expense, including: